GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/llmd/llmd-vllm-with-hf-model.md

   ![dashboard](../images/llmd-dashboard.png)

 - You can view the metrics published by `vllm` and `gaie` on the dashboard.
-Note that for `nvidia-l4` GPUs, some of the network metrics like `Throughput TX Bytes per Pod` will missing as they are not supported by `nvidia-l4` machine type.
+Note that for `nvidia-l4` GPUs and the spot VMs, some of the network metrics like `Throughput TX Bytes per Pod` will missing as they are not supported by `nvidia-l4` and spot machine types.

 ## Teardown